mariabankestad/SE2-GNN/README.md

-# SE2-GNN
+# Flexible SE(2) graph neural networks with applications to PDE surrogates
-This repository contains code accompanying the paper Flexible SE(2) graph neural networks with applications to PDE surrogates.
+This repository contains code accompanying the paper _Flexible SE(2) graph neural networks with applications to PDE surrogates_ by Maria Bånkestad, [Olof Mogren](https://mogren.one/) and [Aleksis Pirinen](https://aleksispi.github.io/), all affiliated with the [_deep learning research group_](https://dl-group.se/) at RISE Research Institutes of Sweden.
 This repo is under construction.

 ![Rollout results of our SE(2) equivariant GNN and its non-equivariant counterpart.](images/sim1.gif)